Was this article helpful?

 Content that promotes good onsite-SEO should contain the following attributes:

 When search engines can easily crawl to a particular website URL, onsite-SEO rankings improve.
-Search engine friendly URLs provide users with an appropriate path to their desired destination.
+Search engine-friendly URLs provide users with an appropriate path to their desired destination.

 Let us see how URLs can be optimized for SEO.

 It is a good practice to include keywords that tell crawlers what the webpage is about in the URL.
-When you include the most relevant term alongside the root domain of the website URL, this helps search engines direct the right traffic to your site.
+When you have the most relevant term alongside the root domain of the website URL, this helps search engines direct the right traffic to your site.